 - The rice cooker will beep after about 30 minutes.
 For a standard rice cooker without all of the bells and whistles, one cooking cycle should be enough to do it.
 Note that you should let the quinoa set for about 4-5 minutes after it's done cooking and then fluff it.

-- Stir in the zest and juice of one small lime, and it's ready to serve.
+- Stir in the zest and juice of one small lime to taste, adjust the salt as desired, and it's ready to serve.

-- To cook quinoa on your stovetop, simply follow the instructions for rinsing and place all of the ingredients in a saucepan.
+To cook quinoa on your stovetop, simply follow the instructions for rinsing and place all of the ingredients in a saucepan.
 Bring the mixture to a boil, cover with a lid, and simmer on low for 15 minutes.
-Let the quinoa set for about 4-5 minutes after it's done cooking and then fluff it.
-Then stir in the lime zest and juice.
+Let the quinoa set for about 4-5 minutes after it's done cooking.
+Fluff and stir in the lime zest and juice as indicated above.

 If you substitute coconut milk beverage for the canned coconut, use 2 cups and omit the water.